 A copy of the IDF order, which is open-endedand

-says the area is closed to all Jews wi
+says the area is closed to all Jews without

 special permission from the IDF commander